 Kansas' Carry On Wayward Son single helped set the bar for the 1970s – a glory era for both AOR and progressive music.

-The band Kansas, from the tiny rural town of Topeka in the state after which they were named, were somewhat unique in that their music was a mellifluous yet hummable distillation of the two styles.
+The band Kansas, from the town of Topeka in the state after which they were named, were somewhat unique in that their music was a mellifluous yet hummable distillation of the two styles.
 By 1976, with three well-received albums to their name, the six-man group were within touching distance of major success.
 And yet somehow it also felt as though the walls were closing in.

 “It was a frustrating time,” guitarist and chief songwriter Kerry Livgren told Classic Rock back in 2004.
 “Having opened for just about every group you could possibly name, we had become such a hot property that nobody would play with us any more.
 For instance, Mick Fleetwood later told me that Fleetwood Mac died a death every time we went on first.
 We were a hard act to follow.”

 Still known as an ‘albums band’ back then, what Kansas lacked was a single that would get radio airplay.
 As the band’s fourth album, Leftoverture, was readied, word arrived from Don Kirshner (the entertainment impresario who had gambled by signing Kansas when nobody else would) that, their growing reputation notwithstanding, this would be a final throw of the dice for the band.

 “Back then I wrote maybe seventy per cent of each album, with [vocalist] Steve Walsh supplying the rest.
 And on the very first day of rehearsals, Steve came to me and said that he had nothing – not a single song,” Livgren recalls with disbelief and a chuckle.
 “I don’t relish that kind of pressure, but with hindsight it really brought out the best in me.”